eventide-project/schema/README.md

 ### Output Data

-A Schema::DataStructure that implements the `write(data)` method can intercept the output data that the object outputs when either `to_h` or `attributes` is invoked.
+A Schema::DataStructure that implements the `transform_write(data)` method can intercept the output data that the object outputs when either `to_h` or `attributes` is invoked.
 The data can be modified and customized by this method.

 Note that the write stage of converting a data structure to a hash happens after the object's attributes have been converted to a hash but just before the hash data is returned to the receiver.

-To affect changes to the output data, the `write` method implementation must directly modify the hash data that the method receives as an argument.
+To affect changes to the output data, the `transform_write` method implementation must directly modify the hash data that the method receives as an argument.
 Changes made to the argument have no effect on the state of the data structure object itself.

 ```ruby
 class Address